I-am-Erk/CDDA-Tilesets/doc/style/MShockXotto+/readme.md

 ![terrain](image/terrain.png)

 - No outline required
-- Terrain should fill their canevas as the game doesn't display anything behind them.
+- Terrain should fill their canvas as the game doesn't display anything behind them.
 Transparency will appear black in game.